zhjtwx/BATNet/README.md

 └──cls_data/ # Data for CE_BATCIs
      ├── train/
      │   ├── case_001/
      │   │   ├── image.nii.gz  # The entire CT is saved in nii format.
 This path must exist.
 Input for MG_ATSeg model inference.
+Each volume has dimensions of (Z, X, Y), aligned along the Z-axis from top to bottom.
      │   │   ├── fat_mask.nii.gz  # Fat mask.
 If this path is missing, the MG_ATSeg fat segmentation model will be automatically called for fat segmentation.
      │   │   ├── brown_fat_mask.nii.gz # Brown fat mask, manually marked with software, if empty, the default brown fat mask mark value is all 0
+     │   │   ├── lobe.nii.gz # This path contains the lung segmentation mask corresponding to the CT scan, the purpose of which is to extract fat above the armpit and remove fat below the armpit.
      │   │   ├── ct_at_left_label.nii.gz # Labels for left patches, You can call "pro_at_patch.py" to generate it offline, or you can generate it directly in the training model.
      │   │   ├── ct_at_right_label.nii.gz # Labels for right patches, You can call "pro_at_patch.py" to generate it offline, or you can generate it directly in the training model.
      │   │   ├── ct_at_left_patch.nii.gz # left patches, You can call "pro_at_patch.py" to generate it offline, or you can generate it directly in the training model.